davelaursen/present-plus/README.md

 Present-Plus is a fork of the Go Present tool (golang.org/x/tools/cmd/present) that adds new features such as themes.
 Since the additional features provided by Present-Plus are implemented within comments, your .slide and .article files remain completely compatible with Go Present.

-## Backlog
+## ALPHA

-Present-Plus is currently in development.
-The following represents the active backlog - once these items are complete, Present-Plus will be released as a beta product.

-- add more built-in themes
-- add more information to sample slides
-- add full theme support for .article files
-- document key features in README for quick reference
+Present-Plus is currently an alpha product.
+See the [beta](https://github.com/davelaursen/present-plus/milestones) milestone in the [Issues](https://github.com/davelaursen/present-plus/issues) section to see remaining items and the targetted beta release date.

 ## Installation